jefische/portfolio/src/content/blog/11_Tennis-Database-Notes.md

 ---
-title: "Tennis Database Notes"
+title: "Tennis Database Challenges"
-description: "Notes on state and state management"
+description: "Notes on adding, deleting, and sorting Video cards while fetching data from MongoDB"
-pubDate: "Jun 26 2025"
+pubDate: "May 22 2025"
 heroImage: "/post_img.webp"
 badge: "State Management"
-tags: ["react.js", "state management"]
+tags: ["react.js"]
-order: 14
+order: 11
 ---

+This blog post will address the process for fetching data from MongoDB, and passing the appropriate video data down as props to populate the sidebar filters, and the video cards in the main content section.
+In development I also have a video adding form and a video delete button, which after each of these actions are completed the videos should re-sort as state updates will propogate through all nested components.

+6/25/25

 On initial load, I pull in all of the meta-data for the videos from MongoDB via useEffect and store the data inside a object, initFilters.
 I then pass this object down as props to the Sidebar component and feed this into a new state variable, formData, to populate the year and tournament filter components.
 Note, the new state variable is managed by Sidebar meaning the event handler for the checkboxes is in Sidebar.